-- Work experience opportunities - Opportunities to lead sessions
+- Leadership roles - Opportunities to lead sessions

 9. Use of the service pupil premium (SPP)

 The school will use the SPP to give pastoral support to service children during challenging times and mitigate the negative impact of family mobility or parental deployment.